mikebannister/mappable/README.md

     rails generate mappable:views

 If you want to override the views for `mappings` that belong to a specific `map` puts them in `app/views/mappable/[MAP_NAME]/mappings`.
-You can also generate these scoped views:
+This is most useful for overriding the mappings/_form partial.
+Often one side of the mapping is a controlled value that can be selected from a select box element, etc. You can generate these scoped views with:

     rails generate mappable:views account_names